UbiquityRobotics/learn/misc/firmware_upgrade.md

 Before you can upgrade firmware, your robot needs to be connected to the internet.
 See [Connecting the Robot to Your Network](/connect_network)

-We upgrade firmware using a tool that will by default install the current default firmware.
-If a very new version is available it will require manual version entry seen in the Version column of the table below.
+We upgrade firmware using a tool that will by default install the latest released firmware.
+If a newer version is available it will require manual version entry seen in the Version column of the table below.

 Sometimes improvements to our motor controller firmware, in this case v35 or later, make it necessary to first upgrade the linux host side software before installing the newest firmware.
 Our host side software supports prior firmware versions.
 To update host software use a process we call 'Linux Host Software Update' seen on [this page](https://learn.ubiquityrobotics.com/updating).